Ariel Winter Flashes Major Leg In Sexy Dress With Thigh-High Slits At 2017 Emmy Awards

 Hot to trot!
 Ariel Winter came to slay at the 2017 Emmy Awards on Sept.
 17, rocking a smoldering gown with thigh-high slits for the special occasion.
 She turned heads while showing off her gams on the red carpet!

 Ariel Winter, 19, is officially one of the fiercest fashionistas.
 The Modern Family actress brought her A-game while gracing the red carpet at the 2017 Emmy Awards on Sept.
 17, held at the Microsoft Theater in Los Angeles.
 She looked absolutely breathtaking while posing for the cameras, rocking a beaded black gown with thigh-high slits and a low back.
 Ariel showed off her perfectly polished toes in chic open-toe pumps, which put her toned legs on full display!
 With her slicked back hairstyle and bright, metallic hued makeup, Ariel proved she’s every bit the trend setter when it comes to award shows.
-She kept it simple with a sparkling ring and dainty earrings.
+She kept it simple with a sparkling ring and dainty earrings by Neil Lane.

 “I was just looking for something different.
 I loved it and thought it was a beautiful dress,” Ariel told PEOPLE, while striking a pose on the red carpet.
 “I usually do cleavage and not legs so I decided to switch it up!”
 It’s certainly going to be a night of epic proportions for Ariel, especially since Modern Family is nominated for Outstanding Comedy Series.
 The hit show will be facing some tough competition, since it’s up against notable contenders like Atlanta, Black-ish, Master of None, Silicon Valley, Unbreakable Kimmy Schmidt, and Veep.
 Ariel definitely dressed to impress for the momentous occasion, while making an appearance at the star-studded event hours after enjoying a date night with her longtime beau Levi Meaden, 30.